IFA Awards program

 IFA first introduced an Awards Program when it established the Hall of Fame Award in 1979.
 As the Association's oldest and most prestigious honor, it is conferred upon legendary franchisors who are pioneers in franchising and/or founders of companies whose unassailable track records are examples of the best in franchising.
 This award was intended to identify and recognize publicly those individuals who, as franchisors, had contributed most to making franchising the acknowledged leader in distribution methods.
 By publicizing the accomplishments of those pioneers who introduced many new innovations while developing successful systems, it was hoped a new generation of leaders would be inspired to reach those same high levels of accomplishment.

 In 1982, added the Entrepreneur of the Year award to the Awards Program.
 The Entrepreneur of the Year Award was established to recognize an individual while he or she was in the process of building a successful business venture.
 Franchisors, franchisees and suppliers are all eligible for this award.
 They need not be an IFA Forum member, but must exemplify the "entrepreneurial spirit" that franchising represents.

-In 1994, the Bonny LeVine Award was established in memory of Bonny LeVine, co-founder of PIP Printing, in recognition of her outstanding accomplishments in franchising and of her status as a role model for women in the franchise community.
+In 1994, the Bonnie LeVine Award was established in memory of Bonnie LeVine, co-founder of PIP Printing, in recognition of her outstanding accomplishments in franchising and of her status as a role model for women in the franchise community.
 The recipient may be a woman whose role as a franchisor, franchisee or supplier meets the established criteria.